 So let’s cut to the chase.
 Does your faith really rest on God’s goodness and not your own?

 Often, we try to help others because we feel bad for them.
 Then, we find out that that they can’t fix their problems by following our “godly” advice.
 Now, we feel even worse for them.
 Mistakenly, we assume that something’s wrong in their relationship with God and we move on to help someone else.
 They’ve gotten the message that they’ve failed, and we’ve decided that it’s not our problem.
-We then fall into subconscious relief that our life isn’t as messed up as theirs is.
+We blame them and then we feel relieved that our life isn’t as messed up as theirs is.
 (Am I right?)

 Let’s talk about this self-righteousness.
 The Bible calls it pride.
 Job 41 names the king of pride: leviathan.

-We see from verse 15 that his scales are his pride.
+We see from verse 15 that “his scales are his pride.”
 Verses 18-21 tell us that his eyes shine, smoke comes out of his nostrils and flame comes out of his mouth.
 What animal has scales and breathes fire?
+A dragon (in this case, a sea dragon).

 We can detect the dragon/leviathan stronghold by its comparison trap.
 Verse 34 says that the leviathan is “a king over all the children of pride.”
 Revelation 20:2 names the dragon as “that old serpent… Satan.”
 (Have you read about the trap of the accuser in our Identity Strategy?
 The Pharisees were referred to as vipers.)
 So you can see that this is the demonic kind of pride, not the delight that you feel when your daughter takes her first steps.